Does Entity Abstraction Help Generative Transformers Reason?: Introducing Abstraction Inductive Biases

 A flurry of recent work has also examined ways to augment TLMs with entities from external knowledge bases \citep{zhang2019ernie, peters2019knowbert, fevry2020EaE, verga2020FaE}.
 However, most of the time, these solutions rely on external components such as knowledge graphs with pre-trained entity embeddings, and/or an additional memory.
 While they often use entity linking as a way to perform co-reference resolution, they do not incorporate higher level of abstractions such as entity types like we do here.

-\section{Introducing Abstraction inductive Biases}
+\section{Introducing Abstraction Inductive Biases}

 In this section we describe five different ways to incorporate abstraction into a pre-trained encoder-decoder model.
-Given an input sequence $X$, we use existing NLP tools such as \texttt{spacy} named entity tagger\footnote{\href{https://spacy.io/models/en}{https://spacy.io/models/en}} to make a simplified copy $X_s$ of the input.
+Given an input sequence $X$, we use \texttt{spacy} named entity tagger\footnote{\href{https://spacy.io/models/en}{https://spacy.io/models/en}} to make a simplified copy $X_s$ of the input.
 This is a more generic copy of $X$.

 We run the \texttt{spacy} recognizer on $X$ to extract entity tags such as \textit{PERSON}, \textit{ORG}, \textit{GPE}, etc...
 For each entity type, we create $n$ additional vocabulary entries (with randomly initialized embeddings) such as $[\texttt{PERSON\_1}, \ldots, \texttt{PERSON\_n}, \texttt{ORG\_1}, \ldots, \texttt{ORG\_n}, \ldots]$.
 Every token in $X$ is then replaced by their (randomly numbered) entity tag to make the simplified sequence $X_s$.
 If the same entity is present multiple times in $X$, each occurrence will be replaced by the same entity tag in $X_s$.
 If no entity is found for a token in $X$, the original token's text is kept in $X_s$ (\textit{e.g.} ``\textit{Bob Smith has a cat that he loves.
 Bob also loves Alexandra.}'' would be transformed into ``\textit{PERSON\_11 has a cat that he loves.
-PERSON\_11 also loves PERSON\_23.}'').
+PERSON\_11 also loves PERSON\_3.}'').

-The hyper-parameter $n$ is set such that each \textit{distinct} entity within the same sequence gets a different ID.
-If the same entity appears more than once in a single example, it will get the same ID every time within that sequence.
-However, we re-use the same set of entity tags across different examples.
-The value of $n$ depends on each dataset, details can be seen in Appendix~\ref{apdx:hyperparams}.
-Although this may look similar to attributing different entity IDs to each entity regardless of their type, we believe that after seeing many examples, all IDs of the same type will have a similar embedding since we randomly select such ID across examples and across epochs.
-The number of overlapping entity tags across the entire dataset during many epochs will be large, resulting in pushing the embedding of same-type entity tokens closer together.
+We select $n$ greater than one as we believe that for some tasks it is important to differentiate between two entities of the same type.
+At the same time we select $n$ to be much smaller than the total number of entities in the dataset, thus forcing abstraction.
+In particular, the hyper-parameter $n$ is set to the smallest possible value such that each distinct entity within the \textit{same} example gets a different entity tag.
+This is different for each dataset depending on the number of unique entities per example.
+Individual values can be seen in Appendix~\ref{apdx:hyperparams}.
+If the same entity appears more than once in a single example, it will get the same tag every time within that example.
+Since we re-use the same finite set of entity tags across all examples, each entity tag will be used for different entity tokens, thus after seeing many examples, entity tags of the same type will likely have a similar embedding.
+We discuss some result highlighting this phenomenon in Appendix~\ref{apdx:decloss-performance}.